dogshoes/podunpacker/README.md

 ## podunpacker

-A tool to examine and extract files from .pod files used in certain PlayStation 2 (PS2) games.
+A tool to examine and extract files from .pod archives used in certain PlayStation 2 (PS2) games.

 ### Installing

-Install the go compiler for your environment and run the following command.
+[Install the go compiler for your environment](http://golang.org/doc/install) and [configure your environment](http://golang.org/doc/install#gopath).
+Download podunpacker using the following command.

 ```ShellSession
 [dogshoes@oxcart ~]# go get github.com/dogshoes/podunpacker